wladyslawkruk/webscrapper-indexing-engine/README.md

 ## Run app

-Now you can run application services from your IDE.
+Now you can run application from your IDE.
 It can be accessed at http://localhost:8080/